What Is a No-Closing-Cost Refinance?

 Because you’re accepting a higher-value loan, no-closing-cost refinances result in higher monthly payments when compared to standard refinances.

-Most drawbacks of no-closing-cost refinance have to do with extra expenses.
+Most drawbacks of a no-closing-cost refinance have to do with extra expenses.
 If you need to refinance quickly, a no-closing-cost option might be right for you.
 But if you can afford to pay your closing costs upfront, you’ll save money over the course of your loan.

-As a homeowner, you have dozens of choices when it comes to selecting a bank or lender to provide your loan refinancing services.
+As a homeowner, you have dozens of choices when it comes to selecting a bank or lender to provide the best no-closing-cost mortgage or refinance.
 The best lender for your needs will vary depending on the type of loan you have, the reason you want to refinance your loan and where you live.
-Keep in mind that every lender that offers refinancing may not offer no-closing-cost refinancing options, and qualification standards for no-closing-cost loans may vary from standard refinancing.

 Frequently Asked Questions